Towards the Giant Radio Array for Neutrino Detection (GRAND): the GRANDProto300 and GRAND@Auger prototypes: Introduction

-First, the prototypes must validate the viability of autonomous radio-detection of air showers in a sparse radio array~\cite{Correa:2023maq, LeCoz:2023bie, Correa:2024rxi, Correa:2025ovu}, unaided by particle detectors, and despite the presence of natural and anthropogenic radio background that may mimic the radio signatures expected from showers.
+Their purpose is to validate two main requirements that GRAND must fulfill to achieve its goals.
+First, the prototypes must validate the viability of autonomous radio-detection of air showers in a sparse radio array~\cite{Correa:2023maq, LeCoz:2023bie, Correa:2024rxi, Correa:2025ovu}, unaided by particle detectors, and despite the presence of stochastic noise and anthropogenic background that may mimic the electromagnetic signatures expected from showers.
 Second, the prototypes must validate that the arrays are able to operate under harsh environmental field conditions---high temperature, sandstorms, rainstorms---for prolonged periods of time.
-The lessons garnered from the prototypes will inform the design of the experiment in later stages.
+The lessons gained from the prototypes inform the design of the future stages of the experiment.

-In this paper, we introduce the design and operation of the GRAND prototype arrays, focusing on the two larger ones, GRANDProto300 (GP300) and GRAND@Auger (G@A).
-In addition, we present the first results obtained by them during their first two years of operation: the time-dependent and time-averaged radio spectra measured by them, including identified sources of radio background. \textbf{\textit{The ongoing operation of the arrays---though not devoid of challenges---coupled with their early-data results, validate the resilience of the GRAND design to adapt to different environmental conditions, a requirement to pursue future, larger stages of GRAND.}} This constitutes the basis for demonstrating the autonomous detection of cosmic rays in GRAND, which will be shown in future publications (see Ref.~\cite{Correa:2025ovu} for preliminary results).
+In this paper, we introduce the design and operation of the GRAND prototype arrays, focusing on the two larger ones, GRANDProto300 (GP300) and GRAND@Auger (G@A), and we present a first look at their data.
 The remainder of the paper is organized as follows.
 Section~\ref{sec:layout} introduces the GRAND prototype arrays, their sites, and layouts.
-Section~\ref{sec:setUp} describes the GRAND detection unit, its hardware, software, and performance.
-Section~\ref{sec:trigger_DAQ} presents the self-trigger algorithm of the experiment and the data acquisition software.
-Section~\ref{sec:data_storage} describes the data transfer pipeline, from local and central storage on-site to permanent storage off-site.
-Section~\ref{sec:data_monitoring} presents the offline data-quality monitoring tools of the experiment.
-Section~\ref{sec:spectra} shows the first radio spectra observed by the GRAND prototypes, including identified background sources.
-Section~\ref{sec:ending} summarizes and concludes.
+Section~\ref{sec:setUp} describes the GRAND detection unit, its hardware, and performance.
+Section~\ref{sec:trigger_DAQ} presents the self-trigger algorithm and the software processes that comprise the GRAND data acquisition chain.
+Section~\ref{sec:data_management} describes how the collected data are managed, \textit{i.e.}, the data transfer pipeline from local and central storage on-site to permanent storage off-site, and the data-quality monitoring tools of the experiment.
+Section~\ref{sec:spectra} shows the first characterization of the local electromagnetic environment and the measurement of the Galactic synchrotron emission using data from the GRAND prototypes.
+Section~\ref{sec:ending} summarizes and presents the perspectives.